 Pharmacist Responsibilities and Procedures

-When the client arrives, the pharmacist must check the details of the introductory letter
+When the client arrives, the pharmacist must check the details of the introductory letter.

 All clients who are to receive supervised methadone/ buprenorphine should have agreed and signed a Substitute Prescribing Treatment Agreement.
 The client should come to the pharmacy with a fully signed (signed by client plus prescriber/key worker) copy of the Substitute Prescribing Treatment Agreement (see Appendix 1) The pharmacist should give an information sheet ( Appendix 2) to the client and explain the pharmacy specific details of the agreement stressing the following: